fatteneder/diff-filter-buildkite-plugin/README.md

   then the environment variable `name` is exported with the value `1`, otherwise it is `0`.
 - `ignore`: A list of glob patterns.
 Filenames that match a pattern in this list are ignored in the `git diff`.
+- `target_branch`: (optional) The branch name against the diff is computed.
+If this is an empty string, then compare against the merge-base if the plugin runs on a PR branch, or against the previous commit otherwise.
+Default is `target_branch=""`.

 ## Development